 If you are feeling overwhelmed by your diagnosis and treatment options, please reach out to us.
 We have skilled psychologists who are highly trained health professionals, providing education and counseling services to patients at The Center.
 The mind-body cognitive-behavioral counseling they offer is intended to help patients understand and cope with the stresses of infertility and better deal with emotional and ethical issues that can be encountered.
 Specific treatment for conditions such as needle phobias is also available.
 In addition, The Center offers drop-in support groups and a mind-body learning series.

 If you are feeling that you cannot afford treatment, please speak to one of our Financial Services Representatives.
 Our team will work tirelessly to understand your insurance benefit and maximize coverage whenever possible.
 For those who do not have insurance coverage, we offer several innovative financial options that might just work for you.

 Support Groups You May Be Interested In

 Virtual Support Groups

 We are pleased to offer free, Center-sponsored virtual groups via Zoom Meeting.
-These will continue through the end of the year.

 Our peer support groups–open to women and men, individuals and couples–provide an opportunity for open discussion where you can come together and meet others who are facing similar challenges in a relaxed and confidential setting.
 Discussion at our general infertility groups may include talking about current treatment, dealing with friends and family, and coping strategies.
 Whether you’re newly diagnosed or have been in the trenches for years, attendees from all stages of the infertility journey will be warmly welcomed.